MaryaneGradito/fish_parasite/scripts_procb/project_procb/README.md

 ### Key File Description

 1. all_data_T.csv : raw data collected
-2. meta_data.csv : detailled description of each variable
+2. meta_data.csv : detailed description of each variable
 3. func.r : functions needed for the R code
-4. script: R code
+4. script: R code including models and figures
+5. All files named "Cromwell" are used to create a map of the lake. + quai.csv is the dock entry point coordonates.